You have decided you would enjoy owning your own campground weekend retreat.

 the option to participate and the chance to make new friends.
 If you have children that

 No kids?
-You may want a 55+ location.
+You likely want a 55+ location.

 - INTERESTS - In large parks since there are more people, you will find a greater